chemprop/chemprop/README.md

 As a starting point, we recommend using pre-normalized RDKit features by using the `--features_generator rdkit_2d_normalized --no_features_scaling` flags.
 In general, we recommend NOT using the `--no_features_scaling` flag (i.e. allow the code to automatically perform feature scaling), but in the case of `rdkit_2d_normalized`, those features have been pre-normalized and don't require further scaling.

-Note: In order to use the `rdkit_2d_normalized` features, you must have `descriptastorus` installed.
-If you installed via conda, you can install `descriptastorus` by running `pip install git+https://github.com/bp-kelley/descriptastorus`.
-If you installed via Docker, `descriptastorus` should already be installed.

 The full list of available features for `--features_generator` is as follows.

 `morgan` is binary Morgan fingerprints, radius 2 and 2048 bits.